sophiajt/june/docs/philosophy.md

 ## Goal: Teachability, learnability, and readability

 June was born of multiple years of experience teaching Rust.
 Rust, while being a powerful systems language, is also incredibly difficult to learn and a special challenge as a teacher to deliver complex concepts to classrooms of diverse technical backgrounds.
-In essence, it came from the idea: "what if we could do safe systems programming in a simpler way?"
+In essence, June comes from the idea: "what if we could do safe systems programming in a simpler way?"

 From this vision came a language that used a different granularity for lifetimes, which allowed for easier inference and an easier lifetime mental model: "related things are allocated together".